• Skip to main content

 Method

-9. Spread the paella mixture evenly on dehydrator trays lined with non-stick sheets or parchment paper.
-The layer should be about 1/4 to 1/2 inch thick.
+1. Spread the paella in thin, even layers on dehydrator trays lined with silicone sheets or baking paper.

 Trail Garnishes and Flavor Boosters